forked from njtierney/qmd4sci

 ```

 For journals or books, you'll need to get a specific .bib file.
-Yes, this can be a bit of a pain, but this is where you need to use a reference management software like [Zotero](https://www.zotero.org/), [Mendeley](https://www.mendeley.com/download-desktop/), [papers](https://www.papersapp.com/), or my personal preference [paperpile](https://paperpile.com/).
+Yes, this can be a bit of a pain, but this is where you need to use a reference management software like [Zotero](https://www.zotero.org/), [Mendeley](https://www.mendeley.com/download-desktop/), [papers](https://www.papersapp.com/), or [paperpile](https://paperpile.com/).
 The important thing to to **use something**.
 These all allow you to get .bib files of your articles, which you can then placec in your `references.bib` file.

 1. Generate a references.bib file to place your citations